simonvh/gimmemotifs-manuscript/manuscript.md

 ChIP-seq peaks is in some sense "overfitting", as the motifs in these databases were inferred from highly similar data.

 While the ROC AUC is often used to compare the trade-off between sensitivity versus specificity, in this context it is not the best metric from a biological point of view.
-An alternative way of measuring performance is evaluating the recall (ie. how many true peaks do we recover) at a specific false discovery rate.
+An alternative way of measuring performance is evaluating the recall (i.e. how many true peaks do we recover) at a specific false discovery rate.
 This is one of the criteria that has been used by the ENCODE DREAM challenge for evaluation [@19QDk82XW].
 Figure 1B shows scatterplots for the recall at 10% FDR for